Artikey/my-vim/README.md

 ## colorscheme

-- the colorscheme i used is called [cyberpunk](https://github.com/thedenisnikulin/vim-cyberpunk)
+- the colorscheme i used is called [forgotten](https://github.com/haystackandroid/forgotten)
-    - it supports both vim colorscheme and the lightline one
 ## Plugins

 ### the plugin loader that i use is Pathogen